 The world is filled with an incredible amount of diversity, and that includes a multitude of languages.
 One is Arabic, which is the native tongue of nearly 400 million people in the world.
 It is one of the oldest languages in the world and was made the sixth official language of the United Nations in 1974.
 This widely spoken language is great to learn at any age, but the younger you start, the easier it is to pick it up.

-Kids are sponges when it comes to learning, which is why at Arab Academy we offer courses specifically for young children.
+Kids are sponges when it comes to learning, which is why at Arab Academy we offer online Arabic classes for kids.
 Our programs meet the International Baccalaureate Primary Year Program (IB) (PYP) and can be designed for young children who wish to study Arabic as a First language.
 This program has been designed to meet the requirements and guidelines of the following:

 - International Baccalaureate (IB) – Language B Arabic exam